amykapernick/blog/posts/2023/demystifying-mechanical-keyboards.md

 ### Styles of Switches

-While there are a lot of similarities, you need to make a decision about the style of switch you’re getting as they’re not always compatible with each other and can require different keycaps.
-The two most common styles of switches are [Cherry and Gateron](https://www.keychron.com/blogs/news/gateron-switches-vs-cherry-switches).
+While there are a lot of similarities, you need to make a decision about the style of switch you’re getting as they’re not always compatible with each other and can require different keycaps. ~~The two most common styles of switches are [Cherry and Gateron](https://www.keychron.com/blogs/news/gateron-switches-vs-cherry-switches)~~.

+!> Correction: Cherry and Gateron are the same style of switch, and can most of the time be used interchangeably.
+Thanks for the correction Eumir!

 A lot of them won’t make a huge difference until you’re deep down the rabbit hole, but it’s worth knowing what you’ve got and making sure it works with your keyboard and keycaps.

 ### Switch Stems